Fountain fixtures, genset wires go missing in Delhi in G20 puzzle for officials

 “Such incidents are not ending.
 In some cases, multiple thefts have occurred at the same site,” said a PWD official, who asked not to be named.

-Some of the goods nicked, such as a sensor unit for a fountain installed near Pragati Maidan, are as expensive as ₹2.5 lakh, but some, such as rubber nozzles, cost just ₹5, said officials.
+Some of the goods nicked, such as a sensor unit for a fountain installed near Pragati Maidan, are as expensive as ₹2.5 lakh, but some, such as nozzles, cost little in the scrap market, said officials.

 Another popular choice for thieves is the brass nozzles on fountains, installed at crossings, they said.